drpetersonfernandes/SimpleLauncher/home.md

     - **Cxbx-Reloaded (Xbox):** Mounts `.xiso` files and launches `default.xbe`.
     - **ScummVM:** Mounts `.zip` files and launches the game via ScummVM's auto-detect feature.
     - **XBLA (Xbox 360):** Mounts `.zip` files and finds the game executable within the required nested folder structure.
-    - **Universal CHD Support (CHDMounter):** For emulators that do not natively support CHD files (such as **Xenia, Xemu, RPCS3, Cxbx Reloaded, Mednafen, PCSX Redux, and 4Do**), Simple Launcher uses the **CHDMounter** tool to mount the CHD as a virtual drive, allowing the game to be presented in a compatible format automatically.
+    - **Universal CHD Support (CHDMounter):** For 15+ emulators that do not natively support CHD files (including **Xenia, Xemu, RPCS3, Cxbx Reloaded, Mednafen, PCSX Redux, 4DO, Gens, Blastem, Yabause, Mesen, FinalBurn Neo, FinalBurn Alpha, Raine, CD-i Emulator, and Tsugaru**), Simple Launcher uses the **CHDMounter** tool to mount the CHD as a virtual drive, allowing the game to be presented in a compatible format automatically.

+### Modern Game Store Integration
+Simple Launcher automatically scans for and integrates games from modern PC game stores:
+- **Microsoft Store (Windows Apps):** Scans installed UWP apps and games
+- **Steam:** Integrates with your Steam library
+- **Epic Games Store:** Detects Epic Games installations
+- **GOG:** Scans GOG Galaxy games
+- **Amazon Games:** Integrates with Amazon Prime Gaming
+- **Battle.net:** Detects Blizzard games
+- **EA App:** Scans Electronic Arts games
+- **Humble Bundle:** Integrates with Humble Collection
+- **itch.io:** Scans itch.io games
+- **Rockstar Games:** Detects Rockstar titles
+- **Uplay:** Integrates with Ubisoft Connect

 ### Favorites Manager
 - Access via **Favorites -> Favorites** or the heart icon in the navigation panel.
 - Add games to your favorites from the context menu.
 - View, launch, and manage all your favorite games from a single window.
-- Favorites are stored in `favorites.dat`.
+- Favorites are stored in `favorites.dat` using MessagePack for fast serialization.

 ### Play History
 - Access via **Play History -> Play History** or the clock icon in the navigation panel.
-- Automatically tracks every game you play, recording the number of plays, total playtime, and last played date/time.
+- Automatically tracks every game you play, recording the number of plays, total playtime (in seconds for better accuracy), and last played date/time.
-- Data is stored in `playhistory.dat`.
+- Data is stored in `playhistory.dat` using MessagePack serialization.

 ### Global Search
 - Access via **Global Search -> Global Search** or the magnifying glass icon in the navigation panel.